The A123 FAQ for Giant Scale and IMAC

 email: hangtimes@optonline.net

-*A123 & Nanophosphate are trademarks of A123 Racing, Inc. All A123 cells and chargers assembled and distributed by Hangtimes Hobbies and NoBS Batteries are acquired from A123's sole licensed US Distributor.
-All rights to A123 technology and trademarks reserved by A123 Racing Inc
+*A123 & Nanophosphate are trademarks of A123 Systems, Inc. All A123 cells and chargers assembled and distributed by Hangtimes Hobbies and NoBS Batteries are acquired from A123's sole licensed US Distributor.
+All rights to A123 technology and trademarks reserved by A123 Systems Inc